You are eligible to apply for our master’s program as long as you meet at least one of the requirements listed below:

 The Biomechanics/Health Science subtrack (for clinicians only) has a different organization though.
 Please check with the subtrack chairs directly.

 We do not provide a schedule before the kick-off meeting.
 You must know that it is a full-time program and we do not recommend for you to have a job on the side especially because personal work will take as much time as classes.

-The first semester starts the first week of September (knowing that you have to be registered before the semester starts), then there is a two week break for Christmas and New Year’s and then the second semester starts and ends in June or July depending on the track you attend (cf dates on the Application page).
+The first semester starts the first week of September (knowing that you have to be registered before the semester starts), then there is a two week break for Christmas and New Year’s and then the second semester starts and ends mid-July or mid-September depending on the track you attend (cf dates on the Application page).